JGefroh/Roadmap/README.md

 ##### Behavior / Psychology / Training / People / Economics / Etc.
 Title | Author | Rating
 :-------- | :----- | :-------
-Don't Shoot the Dog: The New Art of Teaching and Training | Pryor, Karen | 5
+Blink: The Power of Thinking Without Thinking | Gladwell, Malcolm | 5 Don't Shoot the Dog: The New Art of Teaching and Training | Pryor, Karen | 5
 Drive: The Surprising Truth About What Motivates Us | Pink, Daniel | 5 Freakonomics | Levitt, Steven | 5